expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 - If the user does not permit the application to authenticate with the given url, the Promise resolved with `{ type: 'cancel' }`.
 - If the user closed the web browser, the Promise resolves with `{ type: 'cancel' }`.
 - If the browser is closed using [`dismissBrowser`](#webbrowserdismissbrowser), the Promise resolves with `{ type: 'dismiss' }`.

+### `WebBrowser.maybeCompleteAuthSession(options)`

+**Web Only**: Possibly completes an authentication session on web in a window popup.
+The method should be invoked on the page that the window redirects to.

+#### Arguments

+- **skipRedirectCheck (_boolean_)** -- **optional**: Attempt to close the window without checking to see if the auth redirect matches the cached redirect URL.

+Returns a message about why the redirect failed or succeeded:

+- **`{ type: 'failed' }`**:
+  - `Not supported on this platform`: If the platform doesn't support this method (iOS, Android).
+  - `Cannot use expo-web-browser in a non-browser environment`: If the code was executed in an SSR or node environment.
+  - `No auth session is currently in progress`: (the cached state wasn't found in local storage).
+This can happen if the window redirects to an origin (website) that is different to the initial website origin.
+If this happens in development, it may be because the auth started on `localhost` and finished on your computer port (Ex: `128.0.0.*`).
+This is controlled by the `redirectUrl` and `returnUrl`.
+  - `Current URL "<URL>" and original redirect URL "<URL>" do not match.`: This can occur when the redirect URL doesn't match what was initial defined as the `returnUrl`.
+You can skip this test in development by passing `{ skipRedirectCheck: true }` to the function.
+- **`{ type: 'success' }`**:
+  - The parent window will attempt to close the child window immediately.

+If the error `ERR_WEB_BROWSER_REDIRECT` was thrown, it may mean that the parent window was reloaded before the auth was completed.
+In this case you'll need to close the child window manually.

 ### `WebBrowser.warmUpAsync(browserPackage)`